k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/23_broadway_exam.md

 \- D:  The flow continues when an error handler returns true, otherwise the flow stops.

 (**Solution 14.
 D: Any Actor can be used as an error handler and can be defined in any Stage.
 The Actor's logic is validated and when an error handler returns true, the flow continues.
 Otherwise the flow stops.
-An inner flow can be used as an error handler.**).
+An inner flow can be used as an error handler**).